meeshkan/hmt/README.md

 ## Collect

 To build a Meeshkan spec, one must first **collect** recordings of server traffic and/or OpenAPI server specs.
-During its build step, Meeshkan can use either or both of these sources of information.

 To record API traffic, Meeshkan provides a recorder that can capture API traffic using a proxy.